 Our Dedication to Cardiac Anesthesiology

-The Division of Cardiac Anesthesiology has played a critical role in the perioperative management of cardiac surgical patients since the beginning of the cardiac surgery program at Stamford Hospital in January 2008.
-Care is provided by board-certified anesthesiologists with special training in cardiac anesthesiology.
-They’re also certified by the American Board of Echocardiography.
-The division provides perioperative consultations, on both an inpatient and outpatient basis, to all patients scheduled for cardiac surgery, general surgical procedures, and for medical patients.
+The Division of Cardiac Anesthesiology plays a major role in heart surgery at Stamford Hospital.
+Our board-certified anesthesiologists are specially trained in cardiac anesthesiology and certified by the American Board of Echocardiography.
+We offer perioperative consultations to all patients scheduled for cardiac surgical procedures, including:

 - Coronary artery bypass